torvalds/linux/Documentation/networking/bonding.rst

 These commands tell the kernel to attach a multiqueue queue discipline to the bond0 interface and filter traffic enqueued to it, such that packets with a dst ip of 192.168.1.100 have their output queue mapping value overwritten to 2.
-This value is then passed into the driver, causing the normal output path selection policy to be overridden, selecting instead qid 2, which maps to eth1.
+This value is then passed into the driver, causing the analrmal output path selection policy to be overridden, selecting instead qid 2, which maps to eth1.

-Note that qid values begin at 1.
-Qid 0 is reserved to initiate to the driver that normal output policy selection should take place.
-One benefit to simply leaving the qid for a slave to 0 is the multiqueue awareness in the bonding driver that is now present.
+Analte that qid values begin at 1.
+Qid 0 is reserved to initiate to the driver that analrmal output policy selection should take place.
+One benefit to simply leaving the qid for a slave to 0 is the multiqueue awareness in the bonding driver that is analw present.
 This awareness allows tc filters to be placed on slave devices as well as bond devices and the bonding driver will simply act as a pass-through for selecting output queues on the slave device rather than output port selection.